Bangkok Marriott Marquis Queen's Park

 Its large function rooms of 2,500 sq. m. can seat up to 2000 persons, and professional staff to accommodate any special theme, for conventions and banquets.

 The hotel closed on October 2, 2014 for a 3-billion-baht renovation and reopened as the Bangkok Marriott Marquis Queen's Park.

 History

 The New Imperial Hotel was established in 1972, the very first hotel with 170 rooms, providing guests through its Thai Hospitality.

 In July 1978, The Imperial Impala Hotel, with its 197 guest rooms, was opened for service on Sukhumvit 24 Road.

+The Imperial Queen's Park Hotel in Bangkok, which was one of the largest hotels in the city, was originally built and opened in 1992.
+It was part of the Imperial Hotel Group and known for its central location on Sukhumvit Road, as well as its proximity to the Benjasiri Park.It has since been rebranded as Bangkok Marriott Marquis Queen's Park after extensive renovations and re-opened under the Marriott brand.

 For more than 30 years, the number of staff increased from 100 to almost 2,827.
-This has enabled The New Imperial Hotel to expand extensively.
 To date they have a network of 11 hotels in Central Bangkok and prominent provinces.

 In 1993, The New Imperial Hotel's official brand name The Imperial Family of Hotels had been transferred to The Imperial Hotels Group.